 When using regular volumetric data, the volumetric geometry simply provides a region of interest for the 3D volume.
 Consequently, this geometry usually is a block geometry.
 The irregular grids produced by CFD applications typically tend to be of two kinds: structured hexahedral grids and unstructured tetrahedral grids.
 Structured hexahedral grids (also referred to as curvilinear grids) can be thought of as a "warped" and "scaled" regular volume because each vertex in the grid can be indexed using a 3-tuple, just like a regular volume.
-Therefore, the ordering of the vertices in the grid is implicit, and each set of eight neighboring vertices represent a hexahedral grid with dimensions of 40x32x32.
+Therefore, the ordering of the vertices in the grid is implicit, and each set of eight neighboring vertices represent a hexahedron.
+The Blunt Fin dataset, shown in Figure 7-3, is an example of a structured hexahedral grid with dimensions of 40x32x32.
 An unstructured tetrahedral grid, however, can have vertices at arbitrary locations and, therefore, needs to be indexed linearly using a vzIndexArray (see "Shape-Related Classes" on page 28).
 An application can use its own volumetric geometry class as long as it overrides the virtual tessellate method to create a tetrahedral representation of the geometry.

 The Blunt Fin dataset, shown in Figure 7-3, represents airflow over a flat plate with a blunt fin rising from the plate.
-The free stream flow direction is parallel to the plate and to the flat part of the fin, entirely in the x axis direction.
+The free stream flow direction is parallel to the plate and to the flat part of the fin, entirely in the X axis direction.
 The flow is assumed to be symmetrical about a plane through the center of the fin.
 Consequently, only one half of the "real" geometry is present and used in the computation.